agatonpour/Mapache/README.md

 - Real-time data syncing from Firestore
 - Organized display of sensor values with timestamps
-- Responsive UI built with accessibility in mind
 - Easy to deploy and maintain

 ## Tech Stack